Comparing 1-800-FLOWERS.COM (FLWS) & Its Peers

 Valuation and Earnings

-This table compares 1-800-FLOWERS.COM and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares 1-800-FLOWERS.COM and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue